 If you just don’t like the thing that you bought, you’ll have to contact the seller and hope that they’ll accept a return.
 Since Etsy sellers are independent small businesses, buyer’s remorse isn’t usually a reason that we accept for refunds.

-I mentioned the shop policies, and it’s up to the customer to make sure they understand the conditions that each seller sets for refunds BEFORE buying from the shop.
+I mentioned the shop policies, and it’s up to Etsy shoppers to make sure they understand the conditions that each seller sets for refunds BEFORE buying from the shop.

 I sell cake decorating supplies that are considered to be edible, so I don’t usually accept returns.
 I don’t know if the packages have been opened or not, so I have to address everything on a case-by-case basis.

-Some artists who sell jewelry or fashion accessories don’t accept returns because they’ve had experiences with people wearing the items and then trying to return them for a refund after they’re done wearing them.
+Some artists who sell jewelry or fashion accessories don’t accept returns because they’ve had experiences with people wearing their unique items and then trying to return them for a refund after they’re done wearing them.

 This isn’t reasonable, but we’ve all been conditioned to think that we can return anything at any time because of mass-market retailers.
 Small businesses can’t operate that way, though.